nasersobhan/python_scrap_Post/README.md

-# python_scrap_Post
+# Web Scarping Example with Python
-A Little Python Script that Scrape Data from one Website and Post to another (for Automation)
+A Little Python Script that Scrape Data from one Website and Post to another (for Automation).